 2. Autism Spectrum and Developmental Disabilities (NSC) – focused on evaluation and treatment of autism and developmental disabilities including stabilization, evaluation, inpatient hospitalization, and planning for the continuum of care.

 3. Pediatric Primary Care (Peds) – focused on mental health, behavioral, and developmental consultation services in an outpatient pediatric primary care clinic and on program evaluation, research, and education around integrated mental health services.

-4. Child Development Unit (CDU) – Outpatient multidisciplinary evaluation of autism, developmental disabilities and genetic disorders.
-The postdoctoral fellow works on the Child Development Unit with a team consisting of Developmental Behavioral Pediatrics, Social Work, Nursing, Occupational Therapy, Physical Therapy, Speech/Language and Psychology.
+4. Developmental Pediatrics – Outpatient multidisciplinary evaluation of autism, developmental disabilities and genetic disorders.
+The postdoctoral fellow works on Developmental Pediatrics with a team consisting of Developmental Behavioral Pediatrics, Social Work, Nursing, Occupational Therapy, Physical Therapy, Speech/Language and Psychology.
 The postdoctoral fellow also participates in a selected set of LEND training didactic opportunities and research relevant to developmental disabilities.

 5. Medical Day Treatment (MDT) – focused on assessment and treatment of children and adolescents with chronic medical illness and comorbid psychiatric symptoms.
 The program offers training in a unique multidisciplinary setting, including on-site education and daily medical support.

 6. The Center for Cancer & Blood Disorders (CCBD) – This fellowship is designed to provide clinical and research training and to develop advanced competencies in pediatric psychology within an oncology-hematology setting.
 The Fellow will be engaged in all aspects of clinical assessment, treatment and program development across CCBD diagnoses.
 In addition, the Fellow will assist in the development and implementation of psychosocial research within the CCBD with the goal of preparing manuscripts for publication.